About Translation

 Studio lighting* brings adjustable settings for lighting position, brightness and colour into Meet.
 You can use these settings to mimic studio-quality lighting and present yourself in the best way possible during a meeting.

-Stay Tuned for Tips on Sounding Your Best in Google Meet
+Discover More Tips on Looking and Sounding Your Best in Google Meet

 Want to know how you can sound your best in remote meetings?
-Stay tuned for the next part of our “Bringing your best self to Google Meet” series, where we will explore features like noise cancellation, adaptive audio and more.
+The second instalment of our “Bringing your best self to Google Meet” series explores features like noise cancellation, adaptive audio, dial-in and dial-out capabilities and much more to help you deliver clear and professional audio.
+You can read it here.

 *These features require select Gemini for Google Workspace add-ons.
 Compare the Gemini add-ons here.